fsevents/fsevents/README.md

 # fsevents [![NPM](https://nodei.co/npm/fsevents.png)](https://nodei.co/npm/fsevents/)

-Native access to OS X FSEvents in [Node.js](http://nodejs.org/)
+Native access to MacOS FSEvents in [Node.js](http://nodejs.org/)

-The FSEvents API in OS X allows applications to register for notifications of changes to a given directory tree.
+The FSEvents API in MacOS allows applications to register for notifications of changes to a given directory tree.
 It is a very fast and lightweight alternative to kqueue.